vtex-apps/render-runtime/docs/README.md

 Other props you pass will be forwarded to the `a` component and can be used for customization.

-Take the following usage example:
+Take the following usage examples:

 ```tsx
 import React from 'react'